layik/layik.github.io/tutorials/datavis/README.md

   - Visualization analysis and design (Book) (Munzner 2014)
   - ggplot2: elegant graphics for data analysis (Book) (Wickham 2016)
+  - The eyes have it: a task by data type taxonomy for information visualizations (Shneiderman 1996)

 ## References